 2. The lawn areas on either side of the steps in front of Ramsey Library, bounded by the concrete sidewalks, immediately in front of the University Quadrangle.

-When planning to use one of the designated spaces listed above, Non-University groups are required to complete an ‘Outdoor Space Usage Information and Request Form’, preferably in advance, for the purpose of collecting emergency management/contact information and supporting appropriate space scheduling.
-If the form is not completed prior to the event, one will be provided to the non-University group when they arrive at the appropriate outdoor space.
+When planning to use one of the designated spaces listed above, non-University groups are required to complete a space request/use form, preferably in advance, for the purpose of collecting emergency management/contact information and supporting appropriate space scheduling.
+If the form is not completed or submitted prior to the event, the space administrator will ask the group to complete or submit the space request/use form when they arrive at the appropriate space.